 All Cash and Investment assets are monitored for changes in their availability.
-Any significant lengthening to availability is assessed to determine the impact on Stonebridge's ability to settle its financial obligations.
+Any significant lengthening to availability is assessed to determine the impact on the Company's ability to settle its financial obligations.

-The nature of Stonebridge's investment holdings mean it is highly unlikely that any impact would be significant.
+The nature of SIIL's investment holdings mean it is highly unlikely that any impact would be significant.